ionninja/chillaxdocs/Writerside/topics/VencordFaq.md

 Consequently, you can try out [OpenAsar](https://openasar.dev/) which is part of the [Vencord installer](https://github.com/Vencord/Installer/issues/11).
-This should give a bit more performance boost.
+This should make Discord a bit more performant, reducing the lag by a bit.

 ### 9. How to make the member list always stay visible instead of on hover?